sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 </extraInfo>

-In the `bookingData` object, we will have all the information about the user's choices.
+In the **bookingData** object, we will have all the information about the user's choices.
 In this case, it means booking dates and if they selected the cleaning fee or not.
 We only need the information if the cleaning fee was selected.
-We will fetch the cleaning fee details from Marketplace API later in the FTW-backend to make sure this information can't be manipulated.
+We will fetch the cleaning fee details from Marketplace API later in the the backend of our client app to make sure this information can't be manipulated.

 In our case, because there is just one checkbox, it's enough to check the length of that array to determine if any items are selected.
-If the length of the cleaningFee array inside values is bigger than 0, the `hasCleaningFee` param is true and otherwise false.
+If the length of the cleaningFee array inside values is bigger than 0, the _hasCleaningFee_ param is true and otherwise false.
 If we hade more than one item in the checkbox group then we should check which items were selected.